jamoma/Jamoma/readme.txt

 'ruby build.rb Development'

 3) Assuming no error, you now have Jamoma framework compiled, installed and running.
 Welcome to the Jamoma development!
+   In case of errors, please take a look at http://redmine.jamoma.org/projects/jamoma/wiki/Pitfalls_for_Developers
 --------------------------------------------------